-St. Mark's College is the Catholic theological college at the University of British Columbia.
-We offer graduate degree programs to teachers, administrators, health workers, and other professionals, including master’s degrees, and certificates in Religious Education, Theological Studies, Pastoral Studies, Catholic Ministry Leadership, and Educational Leadership .
-We also offer continuing education courses throughout the year.
+Saint Mark's College is the Catholic theological college at the University of British Columbia.
+We offer graduate degrees and professional development programs for teachers, administrators, healthcare workers, and other professionals, and an undergraduate degree program for future teachers.
+Areas of study include Religious Education, Theological Studies, Pastoral Studies, and Catholic Ministry Leadership.
+We also offer Continuing Education courses throughout the year.
+We have been entrusted by the Archdiocese of Vancouver to provide the academic component of the Permanent Deacon program.

 |St. Mark's College is now working with CanadaHelps.org to simplify donations via credit card.
 Please click on the button to the right to make your contribution.|||